 - Asshole Victim: Pretty much everyone who dies except for the heiress, the teenagers, and possibly the entomologist and his wife.

-- Big-Bad Ensemble: Simon, Renata, Albert, Frank, and Laura are all the killers in the main plot, while Count Donati kickstarts the plot by killing his wife in the prologue (then promptly being offed himself).
-This is before even mentioning the children in the epilogue.
+- Big Bad Ensemble: Simon, Renata, Albert, Frank, and Laura are all the killers in the main plot, while Count Donati kickstarts the plot by killing his wife in the prologue (then promptly being offed himself).

 - Don't Go in the Woods: Or swimming in the bay.
 Or in the cabin nearby.
 Or... anywhere, really.
 Just drive away.

 - Death by Sex: Two kids.
 Impaled.
 But in this one the girl is on top.

 - Eldritch Location: Similar to other offerings in the genre that the film helped inspire, the bay and its environs seem to have a malevolent, murderous influence on people, though this falls into the Maybe Magic, Maybe Mundane category.